 Impacts of a Cargo Theft Loss

-What are the impacts of cargo theft beyond just the loss of the merchandise?
+What are the impacts of cargo crime beyond just the loss of the merchandise?
 Consider the following:

 - Cost of Replenishment—A trailer load that is stolen and can’t be delivered must be replaced rapidly.
 The costs associated with this, together with re-picking orders, transportation, and staffing costs, all affect bottom-line profits.